kirilltitov/FDBSwift/README.md

 * ✅ Properly test on Linux
 * ✅ 🎉 Asynchronous methods (Swift-NIO)
 * ✅ More verbose
-* Even more verbose
+* ✅ Even more verbose
-* Transaction options
+* ✅ Transaction options
+* ✅ Network options
+* ✅ Docblocks and built-in documentation
+* The rest of tuple pack/unpack (only floats, I think?)
 * More sugar for atomic operations
-* Network options
+* The rest of C API (watches?)
 * Directories
-* The rest of C API
-* The rest of tuple pack/unpack (only floats, I think?)
-* Docblocks and built-in documentation
 * Drop VR support